 A narrow lobby opens out into generous space on each of the floors allocated to the show, usually 10, 11, and 12.

-That’s one reason why the largest concentration of companies—with booths anyway—can be found here.
+That’s one reason why the largest concentration of companies can be found here.

 Taichung Bike Week is held on a Wednesday, Thursday, and Friday in late Q3 or early to mid Q4 every year.
-Lately that has been October.
-It has been held in November in previous years.
+The 2024 show is set to be held from September 24 to September 27.

 The focus is on a no-frills display, with new products, and comfortable meeting facilities.

-Steve Fenton, of Pro-Lite, points out that he spends only 3% of what it costs him to exhibit at Taipei Cycle.
+Steve Fenton of Pro-Lite, once mentioned that he spends only 3% of what it costs him to exhibit at Taipei Cycle.

 The focus is on getting deals done for the product year-after-next.
-That is, companies attending the 2020 TBW will be doing deals for the 2022 product year.
+That is, companies attending the 2024 TBW will be doing deals for the 2026 and 2027 product years.

-If you’ve booked a spot in Taichung Bike Week, that will mean your appointment schedule is solid, typically the case for companies opting for a room or suite.
+If you’ve booked a spot in Taichung Bike Week, that will probably mean your appointment schedule is solid, and is typically the case for companies opting for a room or suite.